ralphferrara/babl.one/src/plugins/server-router/README.md

 ## Example Usage

-Once the plugin is configured, routes can be handled like this:
+Once the plugin is configured, routes will be automatically handled by the server-http plugin, passing the chirp component as such

 ```ts
 app.route('/example', chirp);